Skip to content

 This is where you can experience the taste of the traditional Irish cuisine.
 Everything here is top-rated, from the location in the heart of Belfast to the authentic Irish foodies and reasonable service prices.
 The interior design adds to the classic nature of Holohan’s Pantry.

 You can find Holohan’s Pantry at 43 University Road, Belfast.
 They are close to Queen’s University and next to Villa Italia.
-Make sure not to go past it, while you are still in Belfast.
+Make sure not to go past it while you are still in Belfast.

 Darcy’s Belfast

 Located in the heart of Belfast, Darcy’s menu also features fish and vegetarian dishes.
-There is no doubt about it; you will find your craving in the fantastic ambiance of this traditional eatery.
+There is no doubt about it; you will find your craving in the fantastic ambience of this traditional eatery.
 You can find them at 10 Bradbury Place, Belfast.

 OX Belfast

-Awarded a Michelin Star, OX Belfast would be such a top gastronomic experience after you have had your aperitif at the cave next to it, the “Cave by Ox”.
+Awarded a Michelin Star, OX Belfast would be a top gastronomic experience after you have had your aperitif at the cave next to it, the “Cave by Ox”.
 It is open for lunch and dinner from Thursday to Saturday.
 On Wednesdays, only dinner is served.
 You can find them at 1 Oxford Street, Belfast.

 Molly’s Yard